Bolivian river dolphin

-The Bolivian river dolphin (Inia boliviensis) is a species of the genus Inia.
+The Bolivian river dolphin is a species (Inia boliviensis) or subspecies (Inia geoffrensis boliviensis) of freshwater dolphin found in upstream areas of the Amazon Basin.

 Taxonomy

 Bolivian river dolphins were discovered by the Western world in 1832 by French researcher Alcide d'Orbigny.
 The Bolivian river dolphin was briefly thought to be a subspecies (as I. geoffrensis boliviensis) of the Amazonian river dolphin, Inia geoffrensis, but differences in body structure and the isolation of the Bolivian river dolphin led to it being classified as its own species in 2012.
 In a study conducted in 2015, it was also noted that any gene flow between I. geoffrensis (downstream) and I. boliviensis (upstream) would be a one way path flowing from upstream to downstream due to the Teotônio waterfall between them.
 Despite any gene flow, these populations would also remain morphologically different from each other due to the differences in the environment in which they reside.
 Differences in seasonal water depth and speed would result in morphologically different species.
 In terms of research that has been conducted or could be conducted, the population size for these freshwater dolphins is incredibly small, making large sample sizes for scientific studies hard to work with.